 - You can turn off your camera when you are not speaking (if your job is okay with that)

 The hard work here is to cut short the tendency to immediately pick apart your performance.
-Stop it in its tracks.
+Stop it in its tracks by remembering that it’s not a performance; it’s talking with other people.
 Instead, aim your post-meeting focus on things like reviewing your notes or getting up to stretch and move.
 Don’t instantly go to your phone.
 Instead, after a few minutes have passed, hand-write a list of what went well and what you learned.

 Your brain can be taught to store positive memories from Zoom meetings.
 But it can only happen if you make a conscious effort.
 Initially, the post-meeting phase is the most crucial.
-Once you’ve rewired your brain, you can work toward a place where the meeting itself is your sole focus.
+When you calm your anxiety, the meeting itself is your sole focus.

 If your Zoom anxiety feels like more than you can handle, please consider anxiety therapy.
 Let’s connect soon for a consultation to talk about it and put your mind at ease.